-Need a well dug?
-Call Ray or Jack Bleemel in Mt.
+If you needed a well dug, you could call Ray or Jack Bleemel in Mt.
 Washington.
-Their number is 2303.
+Their number was 2303.

-And Elmer Cundiff will sand your new floor, or make the old one look like new.
-Call him at 9121.
+And Elmer Cundiff would sand your new floor, or make the old one look like new.
+You could call him at 9121.

 Mrs. Mollie Raymond resigned as nurse with the Bullitt County Health Department.